Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Log in to the AWS Billing and Cost Management console of the payer account, and use Cost Allocation Tags manager to create the new user-defined cost allocation tags.
 - [ ] Log in to the AWS Management Console of the new account, use the Tag Editor to create the new user-defined tags, then use the Cost Allocation Tags manager in the new account to mark the tags as cost allocation tags.
 - [ ] Log in to the AWS Management Console of the new account, use the Tag Editor to create the new user-defined tags, then use the Cost Allocation Tags manager in the payer account to mark the tags as cost allocation tags.

+### A SysOps administrator needs to configure an Amazon S3 bucket to host a web application.
+The SysOps administrator has created the S3 bucket and has copied the static files for the web application to the S3 bucket.
+The company has a policy that all S3 buckets must not be public.
+What should the SysOps administrator do to meet these requirements?

+- [x] Create an Amazon CloudFront distribution.
+Configure the S3 bucket as an origin with an Origin Access Identity (OAI).
+Give the OAI the `s3:GetObject` permission in the S3 bucket policy.
+- [ ] Configure static website hosting in the S3 bucket.
+Use Amazon Route 53 to create a `DNS` `CNAME` to point to the S3 website endpoint.
+- [ ] Create an Application Load Balancer (ALB).
+Change the protocol to `HTTPS` in the `ALB` listener configuration.
+Forward the traffic to the S3 bucket.
+- [ ] Create an accelerator in AWS Global Accelerator.
+Set up a listener configuration for port `443`.
+Set the endpoint type to forward the traffic to the S3 bucket.